 • Thinking of harming oneself or others

-If you find yourself needing help maintaining positive mental health, try:
+If you find yourself needing help maintaining positive psychological and emotional health, try:

 • Surrounding yourself with people who make you happy